Kalymnos | Greek Island of Adventure

-Kalymnos, located between Kos and Leros in the southeastern Aegean Sea, is close to the Turkish coast.
-It is known as the island of the sponge divers.
+The Greek Island of Kalymnos, located between Kos and Leros in the southeastern Aegean Sea, is close to the Turkish coast and is known as the island of the sponge divers.
 In the past, sponge fishing brought great prosperity and economic development to the island.
 Even today, sponge divers still dive underwater to collect sponges by the traditional method.

 - Monastery of Agios Savas, where Agios Savvas (St. Savvas) became a monk (1862 – 1948).

-- The Sanctuary of Dilio Apollo is one of the most important areas of Kalymnos that flourished until Roman times.
-There were churches, a theatre, a gymnasium, and a parliament, statues, and figurines.
+- The Sanctuary of Dilio Apollo is one of the most critical areas of Kalymnos that flourished until Roman times.
+There were churches, a theatre, a gymnasium, a parliament, statues, and figurines.

 - The Castle of Chora is located northeast of town and was built in the 11th century AD.

 - The Museum of Marine Life and Findings is located in the seaside village of Vlichada.
-Here you can see exhibits of sponge fishery and a large variety of marine plants and animals and numerous objects from old shipwrecks.
+Here you can see exhibits of sponge fishery, a large variety of marine plants and animals, and numerous objects from old shipwrecks.

-- The Cave of Kefalas or Cave of Dios covers an area of 1000 square meters, and it is the most beautiful cave on Kálymnos.
+- The Cave of Kefalas or Cave of Dios covers an area of 1000 square meters and is the most beautiful cave in Kálymnos.
 Small boats go to the cave daily from the port of Pothia or through a path by the church of Agia Ekaterini (St. Catherine).

-- Vlichadia Village is located in the southern part of Kálymnos 5 kilometers from Pothia.
-Vlichada has a magnificent coastal view with two wonderful beaches and many traditional taverns.
+- Vlichadia Village is located in the southern part of Kalymnos, 5 kilometers from Pothia.
+Vlichada has a magnificent coastal view with two beautiful beaches and many traditional taverns.
 There is also the private Museum of Maritime Findings.

-- Visiting a sponge store.
-Kalymnos has a long tradition of sponge diving.
-Despite the fact that only a few men remain who sponge dive in the traditional manner, sponge diving with all its traditions and history still forms the very soul of the people of this island.
+- Visit a sponge store.
+Kalymnos has a long tradition of sponge harvesting.
+Even though only a few men still traditionally sponge dive, sponge diving, with all its traditions and history, still forms the very soul of the people of this island.

 - Rock Climb.
 Since Kalymnos offers such great wild rocky mountains, it has become a popular rock-climbing destination and hosts an International Climbing Festival in September.
-Climb Kalymnos the main resource for climbing updates on the island.
+Climb Kalymnos is the leading resource for climbing updates on the island.

 - Scuba Dive.
-You can dive from the beach or from a boat.
+You can dive from the beach or on a boat.
 Contact a local dive shop for organized scuba or snorkeling trips.
 There are also trips for snorkeling with dolphins.

 - Hike.
-Christal Cave is a 1.1 mile out and back trail that features a cave.
-It’s good for all skill levels.
-A more challenging trail is Profiti Ilias.
-It’s a 4.4 mile out and back trail.
+Christal Cave is a 1.1-mile out-and-back trail that features a cave.
+It’s suitable for all skill levels.
+A more challenging hiking trail is Profiti Ilias.
+It’s a 4.4-mile out-and-back trail.

 - Find a beach.
 Several beaches offer everything from quiet relaxation to active water sports.
-Check out beaches such as Therma Beach, Arginonda Beach, Masouri Beach, Vlichadia Beach, Kantouni Beach, Myrties Beach, or Emporiou Beach.
+Check out Therma Beach, Arginonda Beach, Masouri Beach, Vlichadia Beach, Kantouni Beach, Myrties Beach, or Emporiou Beach.

 There are many taverns and cafe houses on the island where you can taste local food.
-The Mirmitzelli and the Mitzithra (a Greek skim-milk cheese) are local specialties that are worth trying.
-In addition to fresh fish, be sure to try grilled octopus, sea urchins, pine fish, and oysters that have been gathered by local fishermen.
+The Mirmitzelli and the Mitzithra (a Greek skim milk cheese) are local specialties worth trying.
+In addition to fresh fish, be sure to try grilled octopus, sea urchins, pine fish, and oysters that local fishermen have gathered.
 For dessert, many sweets like baklava and galaktoboureko are offered.